gingko/client/CONTRIBUTING.md

 3. Signal your intentions to me ("make a Pull Request").
 4. Start making changes, and uploading them to your online copy.
 5. Discuss and get feedback from me.
-6. Incorporate feedback and finish your change.
-7. When we're ready, I'll merge your contributions, and make them available to everyone in the next release.
+6. When we're ready, I'll merge your contributions, and make them available to everyone in the next release.

 ### 1. Defining the Problem